 A shuttle is a tool designed to neatly and compactly store a holder that carries the thread of the weft yarn while weaving with a loom.
 Shuttles are thrown or passed back and forth through the shed, between the yarn threads of the warp in order to weave in the weft.

-This standard was originally published in 1964 and subsequently revised in 1971.
+This standard was first published in 1964 and subsequently revised in 1971.
 The present revision has been made to incorporate the following changes:

 a) Forward has been incorporated;